 St. François is Ajaccio’s cool, urban beach right in the center of the city, stretching between the bastions and the 15th-century citadel.
-A narrow strip of sand shelves gently into warm, clear sea, safe for swimmers of all abilities.
+Visiting here is one of the best things to do in Corsica, as the narrow strip of sand shelves gently into warm, clear sea, safe for swimmers of all abilities.

 A promenade runs the length of the beach lined with cafes and restaurants.
 It’s always busy with locals and visitors out for a stroll.
 The biggest bonus of St. François is its easy access to the city, making it the perfect spot to take a cooling dip after a busy day of sightseeing.

 The birthplace of Napoleon Bonaparte is the principal attraction of Ajaccio, but the town itself is a delight.
 Chic cafes, pastel-colored mansions, palm-lined boulevards, and a tangle of narrow streets of the old town spread out from Place Foch.

 Just east of Ajaccio, with fine views of the bay, the gently sloping Ricanto Beach stretches for a mile and a half.
 For a city beach, it’s surprisingly undeveloped.
 Ricanto is a blissfully uncrowded option for safe swimming within easy reach of the heart of Ajaccio.

 The runway of Ajaccio’s airport is perpendicular to the coastline, so you may get some close-up views of landing and taking off aircraft while lounging on this Corsica beach.
 At the top end, the Tahiti Beach Café, a relaxed paillote or beach shack, does salads, pasta, fresh fish, crêpes, gelato, and cocktails.
 You can rent an umbrella and lounger here, too.